 Why not watch this short video to find out all about us?

 And now for a bit more detail…

-Sitting just above the budget brushes the HX6511 EasyClean is not overly expensive, but for the price is not the best value in our opinion.
+Sitting just above the budget brushes the HX6511 EasyClean is not overly expensive.
+However, for the price is not the best value in our opinion.
 Find a good deal on a good day and you can actually pick this brush up at a bargain price, but the Oral-B equivalent will always be cheaper.
-The sacrifice?
+The sacrifice with the Oral-B?
 Battery life.

 - Philips Sonicare EasyClean HX6511/50

 - 1 x ProResults brush head

 - Removes 2 times more plaque than a manual brush

 - Clean timer including quadpacer

 - 1 cleaning mode (clean)